Seagen: Early years

 Seattle Genetics was founded in 1997, by Henry Perry Fell, Jr. and Clay Siegall, and is headquartered in Bothell, Washington, a suburb of Seattle.
-The company completed an initial public offering in March 2001, and is traded on the Nasdaq Stock Market under the symbol SGEN.
+The company completed an initial public offering in March 2001, and prior to its acquisition by Pfizer, it was traded on the Nasdaq Stock Market under the symbol SGEN, and was a component of the Nasdaq-100.
 As of December 2016, the company has more than 900 employees throughout the United States.